D3XX3R/starred/README.md

 - [svenmauch/WinSlap](https://github.com/svenmauch/WinSlap) – Swiftly configure a fresh Windows 10 installation with useful tweaks and privacy settings.
 - [t1m0thyj/WinDynamicDesktop](https://github.com/t1m0thyj/WinDynamicDesktop) – Port of macOS Mojave Dynamic Desktop feature to Windows
 - [the-hideout/TarkovMonitor](https://github.com/the-hideout/TarkovMonitor) – Monitor Tarkov log files to help track progress, queues, and groups
+- [theimpactfulcompany/Rise-Media-Player](https://github.com/theimpactfulcompany/Rise-Media-Player) – One media player for everything you own or stream; whether it's music or videos, online or offline Rise Media Player does it all.
+And it's beautiful and native with the latest version of WinUI.
 - [umlx5h/LLPlayer](https://github.com/umlx5h/LLPlayer) – The media player for language learning, with dual subtitles, AI-generated subtitles, real-time translation, and more!
 - [void-stack/VMUnprotect](https://github.com/void-stack/VMUnprotect) – VMUnprotect can dynamically log and manipulate calls from virtualized methods by VMProtect.
 - [xM4ddy/OFGB](https://github.com/xM4ddy/OFGB) – GUI Tool To Remove Ads From Various Places Around Windows 11